-There won’t be any permanent damage to if stretched properly, used the right methods and materials, and proper care to piercing and stretches.
+There shouldn’t be any permanent damage to if stretched properly, used the right methods and materials, and proper care to piercing and stretches.

 The professionals who do ear gauging or stretching would have your ear skin elasticity and vascularity observed first and foremost.
 This is to determine its limits and sensitivities to procedures involved in stretching your ears.
 This is also why professionals should do the work for you.